MON-FRI: 9:00 AM – 6:00 PM

 Space Lights Evenly Along the Wall

-Keeping the spacing consistent also helps avoid visual clutter, making the layout feel more intentional.
-It’s important to align the height of each fixture so the line of light feels continuous rather than staggered.
-Over time, this kind of structured placement turns a simple hallway into a cohesive part of the overall design rather than just a pass-through area.
+Keep spacing consistent to avoid visual clutter, and align the height of each fixture so the line of light feels continuous rather than staggered.
+This kind of structured placement turns a simple hallway into a cohesive part of the overall design rather than just a pass-through area.

-The Johan wireless dark wall lights are particularly effective here, especially when contrast is needed.
+The Johan wireless dark wall lights are particularly effective here, especially when you want contrast against lighter walls.

 Keep Placement at Eye Level

 Position lights slightly above eye level to avoid glare while maintaining visibility.
-This ensures the light feels integrated rather than intrusive.
+This ensures the light feels integrated rather than intrusive, which matters in narrower spaces where fixtures are closer to the face.

 When to Use This